eovchinn/ADP-pipeline/KBs/CM_ontology_debugging_instructions.md

 **RUNNING PIPELINE**

 To check how the axioms work, one should run the pipeline.
-Instructions can be found [here](https://github.com/metaphor-adp/Metaphor-ADP/blob/master/pipelines/common/README.md)
+Instructions can be found [here](https://github.com/metaphor-adp/Metaphor-ADP/blob/master/pipelines/common/README.md).

+--

+**CM OUTPUT FORMAT**

+If you run the pipeline using "--CMoutput" flag, then you will see conceptual metaphors detected by our pipeline in the input_filename.cm file.
+This file contains a json object with relevant fields.